webix-hub/gitbook-webix-jet/details/subviews.md

 **urlChange** will be called for **preview** and **demo**.

-The **urlChange** method can be used to restore the state of the view according to the URL, e.g to highlight the right controls.
+The **urlChange** method can be used to restore the state of the view according to the URL, e.g. to highlight the right controls.

 Let's expand the previous example with a toolbar and add a click handler to the segmented button that will change the URL: